Boot-Error/Sentience/content/technicalevents/fightclub2.0.md

 ## Arena Description
 1. This hexagonal area is the battleground for the match.
-2. Dimension of each side is :

 ## Game Description and Rules
 1. **Basic rules**

 	+ Each match will be one on one match, that is, basically knock out match.
 	+ Each match will be in between two robots of seven minutes.
 	+ Aim of the participants are to immobilize other robots or maximum destruction to other robot within the given time.
 	+ In any case if there will be odd number of participants, then on the basis of scores or the time they take to knock out the other robot, the participant at the last position will be disqualified.